syarique31/Network-Analysis-Dashboard/README.md

 <img width="970" height="966" alt="Screenshot 2025-09-12 at 2 23 18 PM" src="https://github.com/user-attachments/assets/6aaef024-c7fd-4da7-b29d-4170db2ea600" /> <br><br>

 This part was more challenging, as it meant configuring ports and ensuring they were available.
 Luckily, the Universal Forwarder defaults to port 9997, which was free on my system.
-After enabling that port in Splunk Enterprise, the forwarder connected successfully and began transmitting data, completing the pipeline for analysis.
+After enabling that port in Splunk Enterprise, the forwarder connected successfully and began transmitting data, completing the pipeline for analysis. <br><br>